Reagan's Rescue

 Reagan's Rescue Featured in One Life Magazine

 The partnership between Reagan's Rescue and Provena United Samaritans Medical Center was recently highlighted in the Winter/Spring 08 issue of One Life magazine.
 The article contained information about Shaken Baby Syndrome and a medical perspective from Dr. Syed A. Naqvi, Director of Emergency Medicine in Danville, Illinois.
 Reagan's Rescue co-founder Greg Williams was also interviewed for the piece.
-Check out the PDF article at the link below.
-Scroll down to Winter/Spring 2008 and choose Danville.

 Additional Information